puppetlabs/puppet-docs/source/pe/3.7/install_complete_answer_file_reference.markdown

 : **Y or N** --- Whether to have the Postgres server for the console installed by PE or to manage it yourself.
 Used for classifying PuppetDB in the console, so it knows whether or not to manage the database.

 `q_puppet_enterpriseconsole_master_hostname`
 : **String** --- The hostname of the server running the master role.
-Only needed if you are _not_ installing the console role on the puppet master server.
+Only needed if you are _not_ installing the console role on the Puppet master server.

 `q_puppet_enterpriseconsole_httpd_port`
 : **Integer** --- The port on which to serve the console.
 The default is port 443, which will allow access to the console from a web browser without manually specifying a port.
 If port 443 is not available, the installer will try port 3000, 3001, 3002, 3003, 3004, and 3005.